BCG-X-Official/sklearndf/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scikit-learn regressors and classifiers have a *sklearndf* sibling obtained by appending
-DF to the class name; the API remains the same.
+``DF`` to the class name; the API of the native estimators is preserved.
-The result of any predict and decision function will be returned as a pandas series
+The result of any predict and decision function will be returned as a *pandas*
-(single output) or data frame (class probabilities or multi-output).
+``Series`` (single output) or ``DataFrame`` (class probabilities or multi-output).

 We can combine the preprocessing pipeline above with a classifier to create a full
 predictive pipeline. *sklearndf* provides two useful, specialised pipeline objects for
-this, RegressorPipelineDF and ClassifierPipelineDF.
-Both implement a special two-step
+this, ``RegressorPipelineDF`` and ``ClassifierPipelineDF``.
-pipeline with one preprocessing step and one prediction step, while staying compatible
+Both implement a special two-step pipeline with one preprocessing step and one
-with the general sklearn pipeline idiom.
+prediction step, while staying compatible with the general sklearn pipeline idiom.

-Using ClassifierPipelineDF we can combine the preprocessing pipeline with
+Using ``ClassifierPipelineDF`` we can combine the preprocessing pipeline with
-RandomForestClassifierDF() to fit a model to a selected training set and then score
+``RandomForestClassifierDF`` to fit a model to a selected training set and then score
 on a test set.

 .. code-block:: Python